Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 If you have configured all extensions you can build your system.
 Connect Bricks and Bricklets as you like.
-The master of each stack has to be the lowermost board (except if you are using a powersupply).
+The master of each stack has to be the lowermost board (except if you are using a Power Supply).
 The Chibi Extension can be positioned in the stack as you wish.

-After you have plugged together your system you have to power ip up.
+After you have plugged together your system you have to power it up.
 You have to power up the slaves before the master, since the Chibi master searches for slaves only at startup.
 You should now be able to see all connected stacks in the Brick Viewer.